Parenting, Donor eggs

 In contrast, with a disclosed donation you and your donor exchange contact information and communicate directly.
 This communication can be only for the duration of the medical protocol or it can continue for as long as you wish.
 This option keeps the door open for you or your child to reach out to the donor with questions and for you to learn about any changes to their medical history.

-Does true anonymity exist?
+Does true anonymity exist in egg donation today?

 It is important to understand that true anonymity can never be guaranteed.
 Because of the readily available at-home DNA testing, a child can easily discover their true origins.
 And now with changing laws and depending on where you live, anonymity may not even be an option.
 And because many people are active on the internet with social media and personal and professional profiles, it is not very difficult to find someone.
 Meaning not only could you find them, but they could also find you or your child.